-A few months ago at Vandelay Premier we recently released a set of highlighter brushes for Adobe Illustrator,and in this tutorial we’ll show how you can accomplish the same thing on your own.
+In this tutorial, we’ll show how you can create useful highlighter Illustrator brushes on your own.
 We’ll scan some lines made by a highlighter and that will give us a nice brush for using whenever highlighter or marker effects are needed.

 What you will need to complete this tutorial:

 UNLIMITED DOWNLOADS: 50+ Million Add-Ons & Design Assets

 How to Create Highlighter Brushes for Illustrator

 Step 1: Draw Strokes with a Highlighter